 The Board is soliciting your proxy to vote your shares at the Annual Meeting.
 The Company will bear the expenses of calling and holding the Annual Meeting and the solicitation of proxies on behalf of the Board with respect to the Annual Meeting.
-These costs will include, among other items, the expense of preparing, assembling, printing and mailing the proxy materials to stockholders of record and beneficial owners, and reimbursements paid to brokerage firms, banks and other fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy materials to stockholders and obtaining voting instructions of beneficial owners.
+These costs will include, among other items, the expense of preparing, assembling, printing and mailing the proxy materials to stockholders of record and beneficial owners, and reimbursements paid to brokerage firms, banks and other fiduciaries for their reasonable out-ofpocket expenses for forwarding proxy materials to stockholders and obtaining voting instructions of beneficial owners.
 In addition to soliciting proxies by mail, directors, officers and certain regular employees may solicit proxies on behalf of the Board, without additional compensation, personally or by telephone.
 The regular employees will be administrative personnel.
 We may also solicit proxies by e-mail from stockholders who are our employees or who previously requested to receive proxy materials electronically.
 As a result of the potential proxy solicitation by Starboard, we may incur additional costs in connection with our solicitation of proxies.
 We have retained Innisfree M&A Incorporated to solicit proxies.
-Under our agreement with Innisfree M&A Incorporated, Innisfree M&A Incorporated will receive a fee of up to \$[•] plus the reimbursement of reasonable expenses.
-Innisfree M&A Incorporated expects that approximately [•] of its employees will assist in the solicitation.
+Under our agreement with Innisfree M&A Incorporated, Innisfree M&A Incorporated will receive a fee of up to \$900,000 plus the reimbursement of reasonable expenses.
+Innisfree M&A Incorporated expects that approximately 50 of its employees will assist in the solicitation.
 Innisfree M&A Incorporated will solicit proxies by mail, telephone, facsimile or email.
-Excluding amounts normally expended by our Company for a solicitation of an election of directors in the absence of a contest and costs represented by salaries and wages of our Company's regular employees, our aggregate expenses, including those of Innisfree M&A Incorporated, related to our solicitation and the costs of retaining an independent inspector of election.
+Excluding amounts normally expended by our Company for a solicitation for an election of directors in the absence of a contest and costs represented by salaries and wages of our Company's regular employees, our aggregate expenses, including those of Innisfree M&A Incorporated, related to our solicitation of proxies are expected to be approximately \$5,500,000, of which approximately \$2,500,000 has been incurred as of the date of this Proxy Statement.
+These expenses are expected to include additional fees payable to our proxy solicitor, fees of outside counsel and other advisors to advise our Company in connection with the solicitation and the costs of retaining an independent inspector of election.